-You can apply to buy additional units up to our maximum levels of cover.
+You can apply to buy additional units of insurance up to our maximum levels of cover.

-As mentioned above, units of cover are based on age – that is to say that both the premium and the value of each unit will vary depending on how old you are.
-See our Accumulation Account Insurance Guide for details
+As mentioned above, units of cover are based on age as is the cost per unit - that is to say that both the premium and the value of each unit will vary depending on how old you are.
+Use our online insurance premium estimator to get an idea of costs.
+See our Accumulation Account Insurance Guide for details.

-If you’re eligible for default income protection cover, your default cover is ‘salary-based cover’.
+If you’re eligible for default income protection cover, your cover is ‘salary-based cover’.

 If you’re not eligible for default income protection cover, or you simply want to change the value of insurance cover you hold, you can apply for unitised income protection cover.

-Each unit is worth $500 of cover per month, including a contribution replacement benefit of 12.75 per cent (which is paid to your QSuper Accumulation account).
+Each unit of income protection provides $500 of cover per month, including a superannuation contribution replacement benefit of 12.75 per cent (which is paid to your QSuper Accumulation account).

 Please note this information is a general summary only.
 Please refer to our Accumulation Account Insurance Guide for further information on terms, conditions and eligibility.